Section 6.04 - Reference Brief

 Configuration Management

 Automated configuration compliance checking against baseline standards.
-Continuous drift detection instead of point-in-time manual configuration reviews.
+Continuous drift detection.

 Access Control

-Automated monitoring of access control implementations including privilege escalation, unused accounts, and MFA compliance.
+Automated monitoring of access control implementations, privilege escalation, unused accounts, MFA compliance.

 Incident Detection